 When you die, you can pass what’s left in your plan to a dependant, and if you die before age 75 it will not be subject to tax.

 The graph above shows how your 25% tax-free lump sum can be taken at outset and that any future withdrawals are taxable.

 Option 2 • Partial Pension Encashment (PPE)

-June wants the flexibility to take her money when she needs it and knows about the new legislation from April 2015.
+June wants the flexibility to take her money when she needs it.

 June is thinking about finishing work and wants her pension to fund her retirement.
 So she wants the flexibility to take out lump sums when she needs to.
 She’s happy with the way her money's been invested so far and doesn't really want to change anything, however she wants to take some of her money for a well-deserved holiday.

 June can take her money out whenever she wants.
 25% of the slice she takes will be tax-free the rest will be subject to tax.
 By accessing her money in this way she will reduce the maximum amount she can save into pensions.